Coppell Classic Swing

 If you want my ballot, check all those boxes and I will most likely vote for you over your opponent if they are missing those parts.

-blakeandrews55@gmail.com email with questions or for email chain purposes.
+blakeandrews55@gmail.com for email chain or questions

 Short version: Speed is fine and go for whatever type of argument you want( i.e. I don't care if you go for traditional policy arguments versus a K... just debate well) I find debaters do well in front of me that collapse, extend warrants, do impact calc, and give judge instruction when appropriate.